uva-bi-sdad/DSPG-Manual/docs/src/Infrastructure/Rivanna/Config.md

 !!! tip

     The recommended approach is for having a GPG key per email identity.
-You can generate on Rivanna or in your sysytem and import it to Rivanna.
+You can generate on Rivanna or on your sysytem and import it to Rivanna.
 For DSPG related work, we recommend signing every commit with a GPG key that does not does not expire associated to your UVA email address.

 ### Generating a GPG key in Rivanna